Audio synthesis in python

 SignalFlow

 SignalFlow is an audio DSP framework whose goal is to make it quick and intuitive to explore complex sonic ideas.
 It has a simple and consistent Python API, allowing for rapid prototyping in Jupyter, PyCharm, or on the command-line.
-It comes with over 100 of built-in node classes for creative exploration.
+It comes with over 100 built-in node classes for creative exploration.

 Its core is implemented in C++11, with cross-platform hardware acceleration.